gandradeiasi/Tetris-Clone/README.md

 # Tetris-Clone
-Tetris clone made in Java
+Tetris clone made in Java with Eclipse